A realistic assessment of the CTA sensitivity to dark matter annihilation: Conclusion

 \section{Conclusion}

 In this paper we have performed a new estimate of the CTA sensitivity to DM annihilation.
 Here we summarise our main conclusions:

-\begin{itemize} \item {\it Including the Galactic diffuse emission substantially degrades the sensitivity of CTA.} We have assessed the impacts of all backgrounds, including protons and electrons in cosmic-rays hitting the atmosphere and, for the first time in this type of analysis, diffuse astrophysical emission.
-The impact of including the galactic diffuse emission can be observed in particular in Fig.\ \ref{fig:diff_sens_GC_OnOff_Fermi}, where the CTA differential sensitivity is found to be substantially degraded (solid line) with respect to the case where the GDE is not included in the analysis (dashed green line).
+\begin{itemize} \item {\it We showed that the effect of Galactic diffuse emission substantially degrades the sensitivity of CTA when using a traditional two region analysis as previous official studies have done.} We have assessed the impacts of all backgrounds, including protons and electrons in cosmic-rays hitting the atmosphere and, for the first time in this type of analysis, diffuse astrophysical emission.
+The impact of including the galactic diffuse emission can be observed in particular in Fig.~\ref{fig:diff_sens_GC_OnOff_Fermi}, where the CTA differential sensitivity is found to be substantially degraded (solid line) with respect to the case where the GDE is neglected in the analysis (dashed green line).
+Although we only adopted one particular GDE scenario (which is an extrapolation of Fermi LAT observations to higher energies), we do not expect these conclusions to change when adopting other realistic GDE models.

 \item {\it Including systematic errors substantially degrades the CTA sensitivity.} In this paper we introduced a statistical framework that allowed us to account for the impact of differential acceptance uncertainties within a FoV on DM limits from CTA.
-This impact can be seen in Fig. \ref{fig:diff_sens_GC_Morpho}, where the sensitivity of CTA to DM annihilation is shown for three different values of the magnitude of these systematics: 3\% (dashed), 1\% (solid) and 0.3\% (dash-dotted).
+This impact can be seen in Fig.~\ref{fig:diff_sens_GC_Morpho}, where the sensitivity of CTA to DM annihilation is shown for three different values of the magnitude of these systematics: 3\% (dashed), 1\% (solid) and 0.3\% (dash-dotted).

 \item {\it A morphological analysis substantially improves the sensitivity of CTA.} Our morphological analysis allows a proper exploitation of the shape differences between the GDE, which is concentrated along the Galactic plane, and the DM annihilation signal, which is spherically distributed around the GC.
 The constraints derived under this approach are more stringent by a factor of a few compared to those obtained with the Ring analysis.
-This is best seen by comparing the red (morphological) and green (non-morphological) curves in Figs.\ \ref{fig:diff_sens_GC_Morpho} and \ref{fig:sv_limits_GC_OnOff_Morpho}.
+This is best seen by comparing the red (morphological) and green (non-morphological) curves in Figs.~\ref{fig:diff_sens_GC_Morpho} and \ref{fig:sv_limits_GC_OnOff_Morpho}.